juaaloval/personal-website/content/authors/Juan Carlos Alonso Valenzuela/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student and Teaching Assistant at the University of Seville
+role: PhD in Computer Science and Researcher on AI-Driven Software Engineering

 # Organizations/Affiliations to show in About widget
 organizations: